emanuelsla/MathXIML/README.md

-# A Mathematical Investigation of the Effect of Counterexamples in XIML
+# A Mathematical Investigation of the Effects of Counterexamples in XIML

 Explanatory Interactive Machine Learning (XIML) lets machine learning (ML) and domain experts as well as end-users interact with the decision-making